 The app is easy to download on your phone and you need to enter your LSBU email address before logging using your normal LSBU credentials (email address and password).
 Download the app

 We #LoveLSBU and we’re proud of our community, so thank you to everyone who has already pulled together to follow the safety measures in place.
-We now all need to continue to act safely and responsibly.
-If we do this we will help keep our friends, family, classmates and neighbours safe.
+We all need to continue to act safely and responsibly.
+If we do this, we will help keep our friends, family, and peers safe.

 We will update this page as guidance changes.
 For students and staff, please also check your LSBU email for the very latest news and advice.